oghb/haxball-client/index.md

 * `auth`
 * `auth yournewprivatekey`

-##### Extrapolation / Avatar
+##### Extrapolation
-If you want to view/change your extrapolation/avatar without entering a room or opening the console, type in the command bar
+If you want to view or change your extrapolation without entering a room or opening the console, type in the command bar
 * `extra`
 * `extra newvalue`

+Although I don't support the choice, since it was highly requested a command to uncap the extrapolation is also available
+* `extraunlock`

+##### Avatar
+If you want to view or change your avatar without entering a room or opening the console, type in the command bar
 * `avatar`
 * `avatar newavatar`
 * `clearavatar`